ChinniSravanthhi/ChinniSravanthhi-Verilog---RTL-Coding---Combinational-Circuits/README.md

 - Arithmetic & Logic Unit (ALU)

 Each design is written using Register Transfer Level (RTL) modeling with clear structure and comments.
-Testbenches are also included for functional verification using simulation tools like ModelSim, Vivado, and EDAPlayground.
+Testbenches are also included for functional verification using simulation tooL like Vivado.

 This repository serves as a foundation for understanding how combinational circuits are modeled in Verilog and verified through simulations.